civictechdc/civictechdc-website/README.md

 ## Issues

-If you notice a problem or have an idea for an improvement you can submit an [issue](https://github.com/codefordc/codefordc-website/issues).
+If you notice a problem or have an idea for an improvement you can submit an [issue](https://github.com/civictechdc/codefordc-website/issues).

 ## Contributing

 Refer to the [contribution instructions](CONTRIBUTING.md) to contribute to this project.
-We have a [project board](https://github.com/orgs/codefordc/projects/3) where we track issues and ideas to be implemented.
+We have a [project board](https://github.com/orgs/civictechdc/projects/3) where we track issues and ideas to be implemented.

-Let us know if you get stuck in the Code for DC Slack channel #codefordc-website.
+Let us know if you get stuck in the Civic Tech DC Slack channel #civictechdc-website.
 Happy coding!